mpsonntag/snippets/notes/projects/gin/FAQ_Troubleshooting.md

 * Create a [DOI request](wiki/DOIfile#structuring-the-doi-request-file) file (`datacite.yml`)
 * Set repository to [public] (https://gin.g-node.org/G-Node/Info/wiki/Web+Interface#repository-settings)
 * Hit doi button

+#### How can I modify a dataset published with GIN-DOI
+Once a DOI is issued for a dataset, can this dataset be modified in the future?
+I.e., can new data be added?

+*Answer*

+The original GIN repository that was used to create the registered dataset can be changed after it has been used for a DOI publication.
+Further changes in the original GIN repository do not introduce changes in the published DOI dataset.
+Further there is no automatic way to update the published DOI dataset after the DOI has been issued.
+Simply request a new DOI using the updated data repository if changes need to be published as well.

 #### How can I access the data?
 At GIN we believe that there should ideally be several ways to achieve the same thing.
 So to access the data you can: